sreejeet/garagesale/README.md

 Running on Docker using PostgreSQL.

 This is a product of my work while training for Go based web services.
-The open source [training material](https://github.com/ardanlabs/service-training) is provided by (Ardan Labs)[http://www.ardanlabs.com/].
+The open source [training material](https://github.com/ardanlabs/service-training) is provided by [Ardan Labs](http://www.ardanlabs.com/).

 ## Tech stack
 1. Go's [net/http](https://golang.org/pkg/net/http/)